top of page

 • Oct 10, 2025

-• 2 min read
+• 3 min read

-How does it work?
+How Does it Work?

-During discharge, the process reverses.
-Oxidation reactions occur at the anode surface, releasing cations from the electrode lattice.
+During discharge, the process reverses: oxidation reactions occur at the anode surface, releasing cations from the electrode lattice.
 The stored chemical energy is then converted back into electrical energy as the electrons travel through the external circuit to the cathode.

-Key considerations for intercalation
+Key Considerations for Intercalation

-• Electrode potential: If the electrode potential drops too close to 0 V vs Li/Li⁺, lithium plating becomes more favourable than intercalation.
+• Electrode potential: During charge, if the electrode potential at the anode drops too close to 0V vs Li/Li⁺, lithium plating can become more likely than intercalation.
 In this case, instead of inserting into the electrode lattice, lithium ions are reduced directly to metallic lithium on the electrode surface.
-This can create safety risks and cause long term capacity loss
+This can create safety risks and cause long term capacity loss.

 Comments